zahransa/app-find-bads-ecg/README.md

 ## app-events documentation

-2) Input file is:
+1) Input file is:
     * `meg/fif` meg data file
     * `ica/fif` ica object file

+2) Input parameters:
+    * `threshold` Value above which a feature is classified as outlier.
+    * `l_freq` Low pass frequency.
+    * `h_freq` High pass frequency.
+    * `method` The method used for detection.
+If 'ctps', cross-trial phase statistics [7] are used to detect ECG-related components.
+See Notes.
+    * `reject_by_annotation` Whether to omit bad segments from the data before fitting.
+If True (default), annotated segments whose description begins with 'bad' are omitted.
+If False, no rejection based on annotations is performed.
+    * `measure` Which method to use for finding outliers among the components:

-5) Ouput files are:
+3) Ouput files are:
-    * `ica/fif` ica object file which included the ecg_indices to be execluded
+    * `ica/fif` ica object file which included the ecg_indices to be execluded.
-    * a plot of the new ICA components
+    * a plot of the new ICA components.

 ## Authors